Bowuigi/Zap/README.md

 A lightning fast AUR searcher (might evolve into a helper)

+Now rewritten!

 Installation
 ------------

-Just place the `zap` program somewhere on your **PATH**, or use the install.sh script which will place it in /usr/local/bin.
+Place the `zap` program somewhere on your **PATH**, I reccomend **/usr/local/bin**.

+Run `zap`, it should give an error with a bunch of paths, choose one of those paths and put the rxi-json.lua file there, for example, place it on **/usr/share/lua/5.3/**

 Usage
 -----